anthonydorazio3/autosearch/README.md

 # autosearch
 A bot to automate searches on Google, Bing and Yandex.
-I'll be adding to this to randomize searches more.
 Currently written for six search terms.

+Future versions will include further randomization options